 To enable students to lead or participate in worship to the best of their musical ability by providing excellent teachers giving group or private lessons in a God honoring environment.

 For further information, email Jo Fannin, the SOWA Administrator or call the SOWA office at 210-540-7372.

 The School of Worship Arts offers lessons in most instruments as well as voice and sign language to students 5 years and up.
-Our lessons are available in both private or group settings and can be taught on Monday, Wednesday or Thursday from 10am to 8pm, depending on teacher availability.
+Our lessons are available in both private or group settings on Monday, Tuesday, Wednesday, and Thursday.